tenzan-araki/RQC-with-Disorder-dressed-Evolution/README.md

 # RQC-with-Disorder-dressed-Evolution
-Krotov-based optimisation algorithm used in RQC with Disorder-dressed Evolution paper
+Krotov-based optimization algorithm used in RQC with Disorder-dressed Evolution paper